ind1goDusk/octopus-crapshoot/README.md

 the more the dice are rolled.
 But if the dice roll the number 7, the game is lost and all the money earned along with it.

+when you click *Roll Dice*, the pair of dice generate a random number using the rollDice() function in diceTest.js. if that number is 7 or 11, it triggers a fail state and clears your score. when you click *Double Down*, it calls rollDice(true) which tells the function to award more points for success, but also adds the numbers 2 and 12 as potential failures. double risk, double reward.

+You can log in and register a new account by clicking on *account* on the navbar, which saves your username to the database.

 ## Requirements: